LordKacem/Discord-Minecraft-Uniter/README.md

 Fill in your bot token and the channel ID where the bot will be working in config.json

+Once you have everything ready for the discord bot to launch you may use the command `node index.js` in your terminal to start the bot.

 **How to use the bot?**

 It is a simple command `.login <Username> <Server_IP>`

-**Why is the bot being slow sometimes?**
+~~**Why is the bot being slow sometimes?**~~

-Due to discord limitations, bots are only able to send 5 messages at once.
-Therefore if the chat is updating quickly it is hard for the bot to keep track of it at real-time.
+~~Due to discord limitations, bots are only able to send 5 messages at once.
+Therefore if the chat is updating quickly it is hard for the bot to keep track of it at real-time.~~ - This issue was solved in the latest update.